Charlie Brooks hid his 'smut' to protect wife Rebekah

 "I imagined 20 policemen coming in and everything down and looking under every nook and cranny," he said, saying he had acted "incredibly stupidly and rashly".

-He told the court he had what he described as a "Jacqui Smith" moment, a reference to a former Labour Home Secretary (interior minister).
+He told the court he had what he described as a "Jacqui Smith" moment, a reference to a former Labour Home Secretary.
 Smith suffered embarrassment when it was revealed she had claimed parliamentary expenses for two adult movies her husband had watched at their home.

 "I didn't want to embarrass my wife in the same way," Brooks said.
 "My instinctive reaction was that the police could easily leak this sort of thing to the press."